 It is easy to recognize that CS technique alone would face a memory bottleneck.
-First, as the topology is entirely replicated for each thread, the amount of memory required to simulate the cache space S for each of the N nodes increases with the parallelism degree P. Second, the catalog $M\gg NS$ still represents the dominant factor for memory occupancy.
+First, as the topology is entirely replicated for each thread, the amount of memory required to simulate the cache space C for each of the N nodes increases with the parallelism degree P. Second, the catalog $M \gg NC$ still represents the dominant factor for memory occupancy.
 Techniques to properly downscale the original scenario, as well as to map it to the multi-threaded execution are thus required: Fig.4 illustrates the binning and mapping strategies that we consider in this work and describe next.

 (PRE) One option is to fix binning a priori (PRE).
-Under a downscaled catalog of cardinality $M' = M/\Delta$, each metacontent $m \in [1, M']$ is requested with a rate $\bar{\lambda}'m$, equal to the average request rate for contents in the correspondent bin $[(m-1)\Delta+1, m\Delta]$ of the original catalog.
-This preserves the peculiarities of the original catalog, i.e., meta-contents aggregating more popular contents are requested more frequently than those representing less popular bins.
+Under a downscaled catalog of cardinality $M' = M/\Delta$ , each metacontent $m \in [1, M']$ is requested with a rate $\bar{\lambda}'m$ , equal to the average request rate for contents in the correspondent bin $[(m-1)\Delta + 1, m\Delta]$ of the original catalog.
+This preserves the peculiarities of the original catalog, i.e., it guarantees that ratios between the request rates of meta-contents exactly mimics the original ratios between aggregate rate of the corresponding bins.